-We focus on the problem of modelling extreme events in the financial market.
+This paper focuses on the problem of modelling extreme events in the financial market.
 The choice of the distribution that adequately models the extreme behavior of the financial time series.
 Extreme Value Theory outlines the framework for determining the best fit distribution for the data.
-However, the generalized extreme value distribution and the generalized Pareto distribution are the traditional distributions that most analysts resort to using.
+The generalized extreme value distribution and the generalized Pareto distribution are the traditional distributions that most analysts resort to using.
 However, recent works have shown that the generalized logistic distribution can also capture the effect of the extreme due to its fat tailed characteristic.
-In this paper, we determine if this is true and analyze the importance of the generalized logistic distribution in modelling extreme events in the financial market in order to accurately conduct risk measure analysis.
+In this paper, we determine appropriate distribution for extreme returns of Nikkei225 Index and analyze the importance of the generalized logistic distribution in modelling extreme events in the financial market in order to accurately conduct risk measure analysis.